da-vics/A-strstr-function-clone/README.md

 # A-strstr-function-clone

-->a function for finding strings with c type strings...clone of the "strstr" function of the cstring library..
+->a function for finding strings with c type strings...my version of the "strstr" function of the cstring library..

-issues identified will be addressed..
+issues identified will be addressed.. contributions and feed back is always appreciated